canbax/dervish/about.md

 ## How we built it

+Firstly, we created dataset.
+To create dataset, we used Python and Jupyter notebook and [pyTigerGraph](https://github.com/pyTigerGraph/pyTigerGraph) library.
+Implementation of creating dataset, creating data schema and inserting to TigerGraph is available [inside another repository called "derman"](https://github.com/canbax/derman).
+Derman also contains all the data as text [inside a compressed file](https://github.com/canbax/derman/blob/main/data.7z).
+So you can recreate your own database.

-I used [Angular](https://angular.io/) and [Angular Material](https://material.angular.io/) in the frontend.
-To generate the database I used [the DRKG dataset](https://github.com/gnn4dr/DRKG).
-Then I enriched this with [DGIDB](https://dgidb.org/) and [hetionet](https://github.com/hetio/hetionet) datasets.
-Basically, I merged these 3 datasets to create an extensive dataset.
+To generate the database We used [the DRKG dataset](https://github.com/gnn4dr/DRKG).
+Then we enriched this with [DGIDB](https://dgidb.org/) and [hetionet](https://github.com/hetio/hetionet) datasets.
+Basically, we merged these 3 datasets to create an extensive dataset.

+We used [Angular](https://angular.io/) and [Angular Material](https://material.angular.io/) in the frontend.

 ## Challenges we ran into

 - Understanding the domain was difficult.
-I read lots of papers and get help from Molecular Biolog friends.
+We read lots of papers and get help from Molecular Biolog friends.
 - Creating a useful and understandable dataset was hard.
 The DRKG was a knowledge graph dataset.
 So it doesn't contain and data properties .
-I wanted to use both data properties such as International Chemical Identifier (inchi) and also the topology of the graph.
-That's why I enriched the DRKG with 'hetionet' and 'DGIDB' datasets.
+We wanted to use both data properties such as International Chemical Identifier (inchi) and also the topology of the graph.
+That's why we enriched the DRKG with 'hetionet' and 'DGIDB' datasets.

 ## Accomplishments that we're proud of